muthoninduhiu/muthoninduhiu/README.md

 ## Software Developer

 I have a passion in Software Development and an avid learnert.
 I enjoy building responsive and interactive web projects.
-Currently i just completed a Full Stack NanoDegree at Udacity which has allowed me to participate in projects that included several technologies including: **PostgreSQL, Python Flask, Auth0, Docker, Amazon Web Services, Kubernetes, Postman, Git & Github**
+Currently i just completed a Full Stack NanoDegree at Udacity which has allowed me to participate in projects that included several technologies: **PostgreSQL, Python Flask, Auth0, Docker, Amazon Web Services, Kubernetes, Postman, Git & Github**

 <h3 align="left">Languages and Tools:</h3>